-Committees of state employees govern the SECC at two levels — statewide and locally.
-The committees ensure the campaign is conducted fairly and equitably under a strict set of guidelines which give donors confidence in both the charities that benefit and the methods used to solicit.
+The SECC is governed at both the statewide and local level, ensuring that the campaign is conducted fairly and equitably under a strict set of guidelines which give donors confidence in both the charities that benefit and the methods used to solicit.

 Each fall state employees are given the opportunity to learn about the charities in the SECC, choose which ones they wish to help, and then fill out a pledge form to indicate how much they wish to donate to which groups.

 One of the great benefits of the SECC is the wide variety of charities and causes represented — there’s something for everyone.
-They range from local organizations to large and well-known national and international groups.
+They range from local organizations and statewide organizations to large and well-known national and international groups.

 Giving to a favorite charity through the SECC is an easy, effective and cost-efficient way to give.
 These contributions help improve the quality of life for people in communities locally, across the country and around the world.